 As we each seek to implement the strongest possible community programs dedicated to societal needs, storytelling has become even more crucial to our stakeholders’ ability to understand our efforts, results, and ongoing commitments.
 Our employees, consumers, customers, and investors are looking to understand more about the “S” in ESG.
 They are interested in how companies invest and engage in local communities and want to know how companies are improving lives, addressing equity and inclusion and, ultimately, delivering a social ROI.

-Impact models also help point to where it’s important to engage with internal teams and nonprofit partners, ensuring they are aligned around a shared approach and goals.
+Impact models also help point to where it’s important to engage with internal teams and nonprofit partners, ensuring they are aligned around shared goals, approach and data capturing.
 Additionally, engaging partners is extremely useful in deciding which measurement tools to use.
 Whether the tools include pre- and post-program surveys, interviews, nonprofit partner reports and/or third-party evaluation, the fun part arrives in determining what you are measuring.
-For most companies, the common answer revolves around outputs—these are typically numbers such as people reached, hours volunteered, and items delivered in a specific number of communities.
+For most companies, the common answer revolves around outputs—these are typically numbers such as dollars donated, people reached, hours volunteered, and items delivered in a specific number of communities.
 Output metrics are informative, but don’t allow you to tell your broader story around human outcomes and what your company has learned from its efforts.
 The latter is much more powerful.

-• Your company’s purpose and mission
+• How your social impact program connects to your company’s purpose and mission

 • A point of view around your social issue focus